-- Chatter is Salesforce's business social networking software.
 Use it to collaborate.
 Chatter, however, differs from other social networking sites in that it aims to increase productivity.
-Teams may use these to coordinate around projects and can utilize chatter to make new posts.
+Teams may use these to coordinate projects and can utilize chatter to make new posts.
 Users can leave comments on postings to share pertinent files, pose queries, and offer status updates.
 The post itself specifies the job or project.

-- Find project management applications on the Salesforce AppExchange: The AppExchange is home to many project management apps created by outside developers.
-Nearly 400 apps are shown when you just search for "project management" among them the Salesforce AppExchange's Mavenlink, Asana, and Clarizen.
+The AppExchange is home to many project management apps created by outside developers.
+Nearly 400 apps are shown when you just search for "project management," among them the Salesforce AppExchange's Mavenlink, Asana, and Clarizen.

-- Task Notifications Are Used By The Sales Team: Salesforce recently debuted Task Notifications as one of its new features.
-This feature lists the specific tasks that each member of your team is responsible for completing along with all the necessary information.
-This feature would also regularly inform the team members of the tasks that needed to be finished, which would eventually result in seamless project execution.
+Salesforce recently debuted Task Notifications as one of its new features.
+This feature lists the specific tasks that each member of your team is responsible for completing, along with all the necessary information.
+This feature would also regularly inform the team members of the tasks that needed to be finished, eventually resulting in seamless project execution.

-- Utilizing field history to follow changes: It's crucial to keep track of each and every action taken by your team members in relation to a certain project.
+It's crucial to keep track of each and every action your team members take in relation to a certain project.
 It can be difficult to manage this since several straightforward and complex tasks are being carried out at once.
 Field History in Salesforce offers a solution to this issue.

-- Being In Sync With Project Timelines: By synchronizing the timelines utilizing the Salesforce Reports, all activities of the various projects are carried out efficiently and on schedule.
+By synchronizing the timelines utilizing the Salesforce Reports, all activities of the various projects are carried out efficiently and on schedule.
 You would notably benefit from using this tool to manage projects that run the danger of being delivered late.
 The program assists you in producing reports that address available opportunities during a crisis and filtering those reports using the relevant temporal filters.
-You can try online project management courses to become one.
+You can try online Project Management courses to become one.

 Main Benefits of Salesforce for Project Management